CleverRaven/Cataclysm-DDA/doc/ARMOR_BALANCE_AND_DESIGN.md

 ```

 #### Further Reading
 The MIGO ablative plates use this to slag off and grow back.
 As well as all other old school ceramic plates.
-Easily search able in the code with "non_functional".
+Easily searchable in the code with "non_functional".

 ### Actions and Transforms
 #### Explanation